gocryptfs

 Mounting automatically with pam_mount

-If your encripted directory uses the same password as your user account, you can get single-login with pam_mount.
+If your encrypted directory uses the same password as your user account, you can automount it on login with pam_mount.

-While the gocryptfs command works with fuse3 when directly invoked, when running from pam_mount it tries to use mount.fuse from fuse2.
+While gocryptfs command works with fuse3 when directly invoked, pam_mount it tries to use mount.fuse from fuse2.

-You need to add pam_mount to /etc/pam.d/system-login as specified in pam_mount, then you must configure the specific directories to mount in /etc/security/pam_mount.conf.xml.
-An example is given bellow:
+You need to add pam_mount to /etc/pam.d/system-login as specified in pam_mount#Login manager configuration, then you must configure the specific directories to mount in a /etc/security/pam_mount.conf.xml configuration.
+An example is given below:

 /etc/security/pam_mount.conf.xml